muftring/iu-netsci/topics/scale-free-networks.md

 # Scale-Free Networks
-Why many real networks are very different from Poisson distribution.
+Why are many real networks very different from Poisson distribution?

 Why is it important to have *hubs*?

 ## Hubs
 *Hubs* are highly connected nodes; a node that possesses an exceptionally large number of links is called a hub.

-Hubs are not unique the the Web (WWW); they are encountered in most real networks.
+Hubs are not unique to the Web (WWW); they are encountered in most real networks.

 ### The Largest Hub
 <u>Question</u>: How does the network size affect the size of its hubs?